F(T) gravity and k-essence: Introduction

 \section{Introduction}

-$\,\,\,\,\,\,\,$ The discovery of the accelerated expansion of the universe \cite{Perl} has forced a profound shift in our cosmological paradigm.
+The discovery of the accelerated expansion of the universe \cite{Perl} has forced a profound shift in our cosmological paradigm.
 This discovery indicates that the universe is very nearly spatially flat and consists of about 70\% of dark energy (DE) which drives the cosmic acceleration.
 The equation of state (EoS) parameter $w$ for DE should be $w<-1/3$ to maintain this acceleration.
 The modern constraints on the EoS parameter are around $w=-1$.
 Here we can note that from the theoretical point of view there are three essentially different cases: $w>-1$ (quintessence), $w=-1$ (cosmological constant), and $w<-1$ (phantom).
 The cosmological constant can explain the present accelerated expansion of the universe, for which $w=-1$.
 Although, the cosmological constant is the simplest candidate for DE, but there are serious theoretical problems associated with it such as the fine-tuning problem, the coincidence problem and so on.
 To solve the cosmological constant problems, some scalar-field models (phantom fields, k-essence and so on) are proposed.
 These scalar-field models of inflation and dark energy correspond to a modification of the energy momentum tensor in Einstein equations.

 The other alternative approach dealing with the acceleration problem of the universe is changing the gravity law through the modification of action of gravity by means of using $F(R), F(G)$ and $F(R,G)$ instead of the Einstein-Hilbert action (see, e.g. recent reviews \cite{N1}-\cite{CST}).
 Here the Lagrangian density of modified gravity theories $F$ is an arbitrary function of $R$, $G$ or both $R$ and $G$.
 The field equations of these modified gravity theories are 4th order that making it difficult to obtain both exact and numerical solutions.
+Recent very updated review of modified gravity is given in \cite{14}-\cite{15}.
+In fact, it is demonstrated that alternative gravity, especially $f(R)$ one, may give very realistic values of $w_{DE}$ and other cosmographic parameters being very close to values of LCDM.
+Hence, alternative gravity may be viable candidate for effective LCDM or k-essence late-time acceleration.
+The technically complicated property of modified gravity is the fact that equations of motion are of higher order.